lyteword/chspurgeon-tod/volume-7/psalm-126.md

 (c) There is also great hazard; for corn, after it is sown, is subject to many dangers.
 And so it is with the children of God in a good cause.

-2\.Then after the seed time follows the harvest, and that comes with joy.
+2\.
+Then after the seed time follows the harvest, and that comes with joy.
 There be three degrees of the happiness of God's children, in reaping of fruits.

 (a) In the first fruits.
 Even when they are enduring anything for the Gospel of Christ, it carries contentment and fruit with it.